dougwt/user-stories-api/README.md

 *   [DELETE projects/:id/stories/:id](docs/stories/DELETE_stories_id.md)†

 †This protected route restricts access to resources owned by the authenticated user.
 Requests by non-administrators to resources owned by other users will result in a 401 Unauthorized error.

+‡This restricted route requires authentication with Administrator privileges.

 ## Software License